Harry Diamond (photographer): Subjects

-Jazz

 From his interest in jazz, Diamond also photographed jazz musicians.
 An early exhibition was called "West End Blues" after Louis Armstrong's recording.
 Diamond photographed the Duke Ellington Orchestra, photographing Paul Jeffrey and Paul Gonsalves together and Ellington himself on stage.
 A photograph of Ellington was chosen by Bruce Bernard for the collection he made of 100 photographs from 1840 to 1990 that were exhibited at the V & A and published in the Phaidon Press book of the same name.

 Diamond photographed people in London streets, and as buildings disappeared, photographed the East End of London where he lived.

 Collections and photographic archive

 Diamond's photographs are in the collections of the National Portrait Gallery, the Arts Council Collection and photographs formerly owned by Sam Wagstaff were acquired in 1984 by J. Paul Getty Museum.

-Harry Daimond's photographic archive is now in the collection of the National Portrait Gallery.
+Harry Diamond’s photographic archive is now in the collection of the National Portrait Gallery.

 Publications

 Among other publications, Diamond's photographs have appeared in The Sunday Times Magazine, Die Zeit Magazine, Financial Times, The Guardian, The Daily Mail,Telegraph Magazine, Evening Standard, The Times, London Magazine, Into Jazz, Melody Maker, Art International, British Journal of Photography, Modern Painters, The New York Times, The Spectator, and The Tablet.
 His photographs have appeared in books and catalogues and on BBC Television.

 Harry Diamond's photograph of Duke Ellington appears in 100 photographs chosen by Bruce Bernard, published by Phaidon to accompany the exhibition held at the Victoria and Albert Museum.
-The book 100 photographs, A Collection by Bruce Bernard was published by Phaidon Press in 2002.
+The book One Hundred Photographs: A Collection by Bruce Bernard was published by Phaidon Press in 2002.

 London Magazine reproduced eleven of Diamond's photographs in a single issue in 1973.
 His photographs were the subject of articles in Creative Camera by Tom Evans, New Society and an illustrated feature in The Sunday Times Magazine.